June 23, 2023

 The pink Barbie logo is incredibly well known, but few know of its many redesigns through the years.

 The logo design has gone through a few iterations over the years, but it has always retained certain aspects that have ensured its continuity and kept the signature brand fresh.
+The Barbie logo history is a testament that sticking to your roots can take you far.

 This pink Barbie logo was written in a cursive font.
-This font was distinctive and memorable, staying with the company for over 15 years.
+This Barbie logo font was distinctive and memorable, staying with the company for over 15 years.
 The first letter is slightly lower than the rest of the word, with the height of all of the letters, both top and bottom, not being uniform.
 This decision gives a playful and naive air to the logo.

 This was the second logo for the Barbie brand and a significant departure from the previous logo.
 After using the logo that accompanied the company’s debut, Barbie decided to modernize their brand.
 This led to the new three-dimensional shape, with the brand colors remaining the same.